adamant-antithesis/todo_test/README.md

    DB_PASSWORD=<your_db_password>

                         !!!
+IMPORTANT !!!
 To generate your SECRET_KEY use can use -

 from django.core.management.utils import get_random_secret_key